 Go – and believe.

 Go learn.
-Go suffer.
+Yes, go suffer.
 Go stumble.
-Go seek.
-Go knock… He will answer.
+Go seek, go knock… He will answer.
 When you’re in need He will be in wait.
 And when you are ready, He will be more than a story – He will be yours.

 I’ll wait here.

 I will continue to pray for you.
-I will pray for safety.
+Always, I will pray for safety.
 I will pray for wisdom.
-I will pray.
-And when you have all your answers please come home and tell me all about the adventures that lead you to your God.
+And, I will pray.
+Then, when you have all your answers please come home and tell me all about the adventures that lead you to your God.